Made with a mix of spelt and white flour, this vegan Pumpkin Chocolate Pecan Bread is light, yet packed full of pecans, chocolate, and pumpkin.

 This vegan pumpkin bread has been a work in progress.
 I’ve been wanting to try spelt flour for the longest time but have been hesitant simply because I’m unfamiliar with it.

 Spelt is an ancient, whole-grain that has a slightly sweet, nutty flavor.
 It can generally be used in place of whole wheat flour in many recipes and works well as a 50:50 mix with all purpose in muffins and quick-breads, although I bumped it up a bit in this recipe.
 I’ve learned too, that spelt doesn’t absorb as much water as refined or whole wheat flour, so hydration needs to be reduced when making a substitution with spelt.

 With gentle nudges of support from Alexandra of Occasionally Eggs and Aysegul of Foolproof Living, I finally garnered the culinary courage to give spelt a go.
 Rob was apathetic except for his concern that spelt is not regular (his word).

 Undeterred, I forged ahead.

-After roasting and pureeing almost 7 lbs of my favorite pumpkin, Winter Luxury from the farm, I decided it was time to start experimenting.
+After roasting and pureeing almost 7 lbs of my favorite pumpkin, Winter Luxury from a local farm, I decided it was time to start experimenting.
 After-all, I had been planning this bread for weeks in my mind.